 Instruction Description Call Privileged Architecture Library (call_pal) Unconditionally transfers control to the exception handler.
 The palcode operand is interpreted by software conventions.
-Architecture Mask (amask) The value of the contents of s_reg or the immediate value represent a mask of architectural extensions that are being requested.
+The value of the contents of s_reg or the immediate value represent a mask of architectural extensions that are being requested.
 Bits are cleared if they correspond to architectural extensions that are present, and the result is placed in the destination register.
-Prefetch Data (fetch) Indicates that the 512-byte block of data specified by the effective address should be moved to a faster-access part of the memory hierarchy.
-Prefetch Data, Modify Intent (fetch_m) Indicates that the 512-byte block of data specified by the effective address should be moved to a faster-access part of the memory hierarchy.
+Prefetch Data (fetch) Indicates that the 512-byte block of data specified by the effective address should be moved to a faster-access part of the memory hierarchy. $ \begin{array}{c} \textbf{Prefetch Data, Modify Intent} \\ (\texttt{fetch}\texttt{m}) \end{array} $ Indicates that the 512-byte block of data specified by the effective address should be moved to a faster-access part of the memory hierarchy.
 In addition, this instruction is a hint that part or all of the data may be modified.
 Read Process Cycle Counter (rpcc) Returns the contents of the process cycle counter in the destination register.
+If reg is specified, the $rpcc$ instruction is not issued until all previous instructions that generate a result in reg are completed.
+If R31 is specified as the reg operand, the reg operand is ignored and the $rpcc$ instruction does not wait for any preceding computation.
 Implementation Version (implver) A small integer is placed in the destination register.
 This integer specifies the major implementation version of the processor on which it is executed.
 This information can be used to make code-scheduling or tuning decisions.
 The returned small integer can have the values 0, 1, or 2.
 0 indicates EV4, EV45, LCA, and LCA-45 Alpha chips (that is, 21064, 21064A, 21066, 21068, and 21066A, respectively); 1 indicates an EV5 Alpha chip (21164); and 2 indicates an EV6 Alpha chip (21264).
 No Operation (nop) Has no effect on the machine state.
 Universal No Operation (unop) Has no effect on the machine state.
 Trap Barrier (trapb) Guarantees that all previous arithmetic instructions are completed, without incurring any arithmetic traps, before any instructions after the trapb instruction are issued.
 Exception Barrier (excb) Guarantees that all previous instructions complete any exception-related behavior or rounding-mode behavior before any instructions after the excb instruction are issued.
 Memory Barrier (mb) Used to serialize access to memory.
-See the Alpha Architecture Reference Manual for additional information on memory barriers.
-Write Memory Barrier (wmb) Guarantees that all previous store instructions access memory before any store instructions issued after the $\mbox{\tt wmb}$ instruction.
+See the $Alpha\ Architecture$ $Reference\ Manual$ for additional information on memory barriers.